-During FY2023, the Company did not have any investor relations issues.
+• During FY2024, the Company did not have any investor relations issues.

 The Company believes in regular, effective and fair communication with the shareholders.
-The Company's website is at www.hongfok.com.sq.
+The Company's website is at www.hongfok.com.sg.
 The Company's latest annual reports, financial results, corporate announcements and share trading information are available on the Company's website.
 The Company also provides an email alert service so that shareholders and investors may be automatically alerted by email once the Company releases any announcements or filings on the SGX-ST. The Company ensures that timely and adequate disclosure of information on matters of material impact on the Company and the Group are made to the shareholders.
 Any such information, should they arise, are communicated to the shareholders through the Company's annual reports and announcements to the SGX-ST.

 The Company also facilitates the participation of shareholders during general meetings and other dialogues to allow shareholders to communicate their views on various matters affecting the Company.
-The Company provides avenues for communication between the Board and all shareholders.93 To allow the Board to solicit and understand the views of shareholders, shareholders are encouraged to attend the annual general meetings and extraordinary general meetings of the Company to ensure a high level of accountability and to stay appraised of the Group's strategy and goals.
+The Company provides avenues for communication between the Board and all shareholders.
+94 To allow the Board to solicit and understand the views of shareholders, shareholders are encouraged to attend the annual general meetings and extraordinary general meetings of the Company to ensure a high level of accountability and to stay appraised of the Group's strategy and goals.

-Generally, at general meetings of the Company, shareholders have the opportunity to vote in person or by proxy, would be informed of the voting procedures, and would be given an opportunity to air their views and ask questions regarding the Company and the Group.
-However, the annual general meeting of the Company held in respect of FY2022 was held on 28 April 2023 by way of electronic means and shareholders were not able to attend the annual general meeting in person.
-Shareholders were able to participate effectively in and vote at the annual general meeting by way of electronic means by accessing a live webcast or live audio feed.
-Shareholders who wished to vote on any or all of the resolutions of the annual general meeting could vote "live" via electronic means at the annual general meeting or by appointing proxy/proxies or the Chairman of the annual general meeting to vote on their behalf at the annual general meeting.
-Shareholders could also submit questions related to the resolutions that were tabled at the annual general meeting in advance of the lodgement of the proxy forms for the annual general meeting and the responses to such questions were announced via the SGXNet on 21 April 2023 prior to the annual general meeting.
-Shareholders could also ask questions related to the agenda of the annual general meeting by submitting them through the Live Q&A tab or Live Webcast webpage during the annual general meeting.
-The Company had set out detailed information on the above alternative arrangements in the Notice of AGM dated 6 April 2023 on the SGXNet.
+At general meetings of the Company, shareholders have the opportunity to vote in person or by proxy, would be informed of the voting procedures, and would be given an opportunity to air their views and ask questions regarding the Company and the Group.
+The annual general meeting of the Company held in respect of FY2023 was held on 29 April 2024 in a wholly physical format and shareholders could attend the annual general meeting in person.
+Shareholders were able to participate effectively in the annual general meeting held in respect of FY2023, and vote in person by using their personal mobile devices or appoint proxy/proxies or the Chairman of the annual general meeting to vote on their behalf at the annual general meeting.
+Shareholders could submit questions related to the resolutions that were tabled at the annual general meeting in advance of the lodgement of the proxy forms for the annual general meeting.
+During the annual general meeting, Shareholders could also ask questions after each resolution was tabled at the annual general meeting.
+Such questions would be addressed by the Board, Management or other professionals invited by the Company to attend the annual general meeting, before the corresponding resolution was voted upon by shareholders at the annual general meeting.
+The Company had set out detailed information on the above arrangements in the Notice of AGM dated 5 April 2024 on the SGXNet.

-As set out in Practice Note 7.5 (General Meetings) of the Listing Manual of the SGX-ST which came into effect on 1 July 2023, unless prohibited by relevant laws and regulations in the jurisdiction of its incorporation, an issuer primary-listed on the SGX-ST shall hold its general meeting either: (a) at a physical place in Singapore; or (b) at a physical place in Singapore and using technology that allows a person to participate in a meeting without being physically present at the place of meeting.
-Accordingly, the forthcoming annual general meeting of the Company to be held in respect of FY2023 will be held in a wholly physical format in Singapore at Empress Ballroom 4 & 5, Level 2, Carlton Hotel Singapore, 76 Bras Basah Road, Singapore 189558.
+The forthcoming annual general meeting of the Company to be held in respect of FY2024 will be held in a wholly physical format in Singapore at Empress Ballroom 4 & 5, Level 2, Carlton Hotel Singapore, 76 Bras Basah Road, Singapore 189558.
 Shareholders may continue to: (i) appoint proxy/proxies or the Chairman of the annual general meeting to vote on their behalf at the annual general meeting, if they are unable to vote in person; and (ii) submit questions related to the resolutions to be tabled at the forthcoming annual general meeting in advance of the lodgement of the proxy forms for the annual general meeting.